 Much of the Chapman lab is interested in figuring out how curli amyloid fibers are assembled on the cell surface.
 Aggregation-prone curli subunits must be chaperoned from the inside of the cell to the outside, where they polymerize into stable amyloid fibers.

 Protein and Chemical Chaperones

 We are actively characterizing molecules that can ameliorate amyloid aggregation.
 E. coli has figured out how to coordinate amyloid formation so that happens at the correct time and the correct place.
 Helping to orchestrate bacterial amyloid formation are several chaperone-like proteins that discourage protein aggregation inside the cell.
 One of these proteins, called CsgC, works with remarkable efficiency, and without the need for ATP hydrolysis.
 We are trying to understand how the CsgC family of chaperones work and how we might apply the CsgC anti-amyloid activity to human proteins.

 Amyloid formation can also be interrogated with chemical chaperones.
 Along with the Almqvist lab in Sweden, we are investigating the ability of rationally-designed 2-pyridone molecules to alter amyloid formation.
 These molecules are being tested as anti-amyloid/anti-biofilm reagents.

 Cells in a biofilm are surrounded by an extracellular matrix that protects them from various stresses ranging from antibiotics to the host immune response.
 Resistance conferred by the extracellular matrix makes biofilm infections difficult to eradicate.
 Our lab is actively investigating the molecular pathways that control the extracellular matrix components, along with the role of the individual matrix components in biofilm resistance.

-Dan Smith was a graduate student in the lab who was interested in the evolutionary pressures on proteins.
+We are also interested in the evolutionary pressures on proteins.